syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/populating-data.md

 ---
 layout: post
 title: Populating data in Syncfusion® Rotator control in Xamarin.Android
-description: Learn how to set the DataSource in Rotator for Xamarin.Android
+description: Discover how to configure and set the DataSource property in Syncfusion® Rotator control for Xamarin.Android apps.
-platform: Xamarin.Android
+platform: xamarin.android
 control: Rotator
 documentation: ug
 ---